Shank (video game): Single-player campaign

-He follows Mello to track down "Father" Angelo.
-He soon catches up with him, severs his left arm and tells him to send Angelo the message that he's coming.
-Shank follows the trail of blood left by Mello which leads to a church.
-At the church Shank has another flashback, which shows that Angelo lit Shank's house on fire, ensuring Eva could not be saved.
+He convinces Mello to lead him to Angelo, only for Mello to instead force Shank to fight Denny, who after Cassandra's torture, has become a deranged gimp.
+Shank kills Denny and chases after Mello, severing his left arm.
+Shank tells him to send Angelo the message that he's coming, while following the trail of blood left by Mello which leads to a church, which serves as Angelo's hideout.
 As Shank fights through the church, Angelo attacks him with a rocket launcher.
 Shank battles him, gaining the upper hand, but Angelo fires a rocket causing a church bell to fall on Shank, knocking him unconscious.
 He wakes up strapped to an electric chair, face to face with Cesar.
-After Cesar leaves Shank frees himself, then ties Angelo to the chair and electrocutes him.
+After Cesar leaves Shank frees himself, then ties Angelo to the chair and electrocutes him to death.

 Shank pursues Cesar to his villa, where the final showdown begins.
-As they fight, more of his past is revealed.
-Shank would have obeyed the order to kill Eva, but upon arriving Eva revealed that she was carrying his child.
+As they fight, it is revealed that Shank would have obeyed the order to kill Eva, but upon arriving Eva revealed that she was carrying his child.
 Shank explains that Cesar had always taught him the importance of family and so he did not kill her.
-Cesar replies that if he had known this things could have gone differently.
+Cesar replies that if he had known that information, things could have gone differently.
 As the fight nears its end, Shank is stabbed and shot multiple times in the chest.
 Despite this, he still manages to kill Cesar.
 The game ends as Shank walks towards the sunset, his revenge fulfilled.